This post may contain affiliate links. Please read our disclosure policy.

 Make sure to pat the turkey dry including under the skin.
 Any moisture on the outside will cause the skin to be tough instead of crispy.

-To get started, spray some cooking oil on the entire turkey, especially on the breast.
+To get started on this Smoked Turkey recipe, spray some cooking oil on the entire turkey, especially on the breast.
 Coat the entire turkey with Dad’s Steak Seasoning first, which has garlic, herb and buttery notes.
 Then add Dad’s All Purpose rub for the salty and peppery flavor.
 Both rubs will create the ultimate thanksgiving blend.
 Season generously.
 The turkey is a large piece of meat and can handle a lot of seasoning.
 The worst thing you can have aside from a dry turkey is a bland turkey.
 Place the seasoned turkey on a roasting rack breast side up.

 Dad’s Seasonings